linsonglnkd/GetCleanData/CodeBook.md

 * Part 4.
 Only keep variables that end with mean() and std()
 * Part 5.
 Use descriptive labels
 * Part 6.
 Use descriptive variable names
 * Part 7.
-Calculate average
+Calculate average.
+Make a narrow tidy dataset.